 Magnetic susceptometry enables users to map a large site very quickly, then determine in which part of the site magnetic susceptibility enhancement can be observed, and thus in which location archaeological features are most likely to be found.

-This mapping can be performed using the Bartington Instruments MS2/MS3 meter in combination with the MS2D or MS2F probe.Susceptibility mapping can also be used to reconstruct the palaeomorphology of a site by tracking the location of horizons of cultural importance (increased magnetic susceptibility).
-You may use the MS2/MS3 meter with MS2H for downhole measurement or MS2K for a trench.
-Once a location with increased susceptibility is indicated, more detailed imaging is obtained with the Grad601 gradiometer.
-This instrument will provide a precise image of ditches, houses, kilns, paths, roads, etc. The individual sensors contained within the Grad601 – the Grad-01-1000L – can also be mounted on a multi-sensors system for increased ground coverage in cultural profiling or mapping activities.
+This mapping can be performed using the Bartington Instruments MS2/MS3 meter in combination with the MS2D or MS2F probe.Susceptibility mapping can also be used to reconstruct the palaeomorphology of a site by tracking the location of horizons of cultural importance (showing increased magnetic susceptibility).
+You may use the MS2/MS3 meter with MS2H for downhole measurement, or the MS2K for a trench.
+Once a location with increased susceptibility has been indicated, more detailed imaging can be obtained using the Grad601 gradiometer.
+This instrument will provide a precise image of ditches, houses, kilns, paths, roads, etc. The individual sensors contained within the Grad601 – the Grad-01-1000L – can also be mounted on a multi-sensor system for increased ground coverage in cultural profiling or mapping activities.

 [Photograph courtesy of PACEA, CNRS & University of Bordeaux]

 Case Study: Grad601 in Archaeology (Oxford University)

 Unexploded Ordnance (UXO)

 Before undertaking construction in a heavily shelled region such as Northern Europe, it is best practice to carry out surveys to check for the presence of significant underground features, whether UXO or archaeological monuments.
 Initial horizontal surveys can be performed with the Grad601 gradiometer.